Dental Implants vs Dentures Philadelphia, PA

 Dentures

-A denture is a set of false teeth that is removable.
+A denture is a removable set of false teeth.
 If you are missing an entire row of teeth, we fit you for full dentures.
-If most teeth are missing, we fit you for a partial.
+If most teeth are missing, we fit you for partials.
 Your dentist takes impressions of your mouth and teeth.
 We then send them to a dental laboratory, where they make the dentures.

 • May take up a lot of space in your mouth

-• Requires adhesive to stay in place in your mouth
+• Require adhesive to stay in place in your mouth

-• Takes ample time to adjust to them
+• Take ample time to adjust to them

 • You must rebase them as your jawbone diminishes and the fit changes

-• They do not even compare to fully functioning, natural teeth that are anchored to your jawbone
+• Don’t compare to fully functioning and natural teeth anchored to your jawbone

 dental implants versus dentures infographic